-6. Investment in subsidiaries
+7. Investment in subsidiaries

-Company

-2019 €'000 2018 €'000

-Year ended 31 January Opening net book amount Transfer of investment in associate following 520 261
+Company 2021 €'000 2020 €'000 Year ended 31 January Opening and closing net book amount 520 520 At 31 January Cost and carrying amount 520 520

-stepped acquisition (Note 7) - 259

-Closing net book amount 520 520

-At 31 January

-Cost and carrying amount 520 520

-6. Investment in subsidiaries - continued
+7. Investment in subsidiaries - continued

 During the financial year ended 31 January 2018, the Company entered into a promise of sale agreement to acquire the remaining 50% shareholding in Sliema Fort Company Limited from Food Chain Limited (a related party).
 This agreement is subject to approval by the Lands Authority as landlord of the leasehold property owned by this associate.
 In terms of the share acquisition agreement, the management and control of this associate is effectively held by the Company and accordingly this investment is being treated as an investment in subsidiary in the books of the Company and consolidated on a line by line basis in the Group accounts.
-The Company has made an advance payment amounting to \notin 951,000 with respect to this acquisition.
+The Company has made an advance payment amounting to €951,000 with respect to this acquisition.
 This amount is disclosed as an advanced payment under current assets in the statement of financial position.

-The principal subsidiaries at 31 January 2019, all of which are unlisted, are disclosed in note 30 to these financial statements.
+The principal subsidiaries at 31 January 2020, all of which are unlisted, are disclosed in note 27 to these financial statements.